 Following the subjective evaluation is the clinical examination, where the procedure requires:

 There is an established misconception that manual therapy is exclusively about interventions that apply intense and violent movements.
-In fact, health professionals practising certified Orthopaedic Manual Physical Therapy meet the requirements of a wide range of scientific knowledge and interventions in order to ensure that they provide the highest quality of service for their patient’s health.
+In fact, certified health professionals practicing Orthopaedic Manipulative Physical Therapy meet the requirements of a wide range of scientific knowledge and interventions in order to ensure that they provide the highest quality of service for their patient’s health.